HSD Community Health FAQs

 Are face masks required?

-Yes.
-Masks will be required for all employees and students (Pre-K – 12 grade).
+Yes, masks are required for all employees and students (Pre-K – 12 grade).
 Face masks and shields can be worn together, but wearing a shield alone is not allowed.
 Every person must wear a face mask.
-Parents who have concerns about their child following this requirement may want to reconsider their child’s instruction model or speak with their child’s principal.
 The district will provide extra PPE for students and employees who arrive without them.

 Will the district install desk shields/sneezeguards?